tanjimanasreen/tanjimanasreen/README.md

 ### Hi there 👋

 I am Tanjima Nasreen Jenia.
-I am an incoming MSc. student for fall 2022 at the [University of Alberta] (https://www.ualberta.ca/index.html).
+I am an incoming MSc. student for fall 2022 at the [University of Alberta](https://www.ualberta.ca/index.html).
 I previously worked as a Data Engineer at [Leadbook](https://www.leadbook.com).
 My research fields are social media mining, opinion mining, cognitive & social behavior analysis, and natural language processing.
 To know more about me, [visit here](https://tanjimanasreen.github.io/)

 <!--